Skip to Content

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Primary central nervous system tumors are a diverse group of diseases that together constitute the most common solid tumor in childhood.
-Between 2,500 and 3,500 children are diagnosed in the United States each year.
+The Central Brain Tumor Registry of the United States (CBTRUS) estimates that approximately 4,300 U.S. children are diagnosed each year.

 Infratentorial (posterior fossa) tumors include the following:

 Important concepts that should be understood by those treating and caring for a child who has a brain tumor or spinal cord tumor include the following:

 (Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for more information about possible long-term or late effects.)

 Presently, there is no uniformly accepted staging system for most childhood brain tumors.
 These tumors are classified and treated based on their histology and location within the brain (see Table below).
 However, with advances in molecular data, it is conceivable that genomic factors will refine classification approaches for certain groups of tumors, such as medulloblastomas [1,2] and low-grade gliomas.[3,4]